jez/jez.github.io/about.md

 Having lived in both New York and San Francisco, I'm still undecided on where I'd like to move when I graduate college in 2017.
 I'm a Midwesterner at heart, but I enjoy being close to my college and intern friends on the coasts.
-Regardless of where I work, though, I hope to find somewhere I can work by living out my passions.
+Regardless of where I work, though, I hope to find somewhere I can live out my passions.

 [autolab]: https://github.com/autolab/Autolab